b3llyfish/kingdoms-of-the-hre/README.md

 * mods that update the Kingdom definitions of the HRE Kingdoms
 * mods that change the form Austria or Switzerland decisions (though the underlying scripted effects are untouched)
 * mods that change flavorization of the HRE Kingdoms
+* mods that more duchies to the HRE Kingdoms

 [h3] Similar Mods [/h3]
 These mods do similar things and could be use an alternative.
 They are assumed to be incompatible with this mod.